Ladakh: Autonomous District Councils

 The two autonomous district councils work with village panchayats to take decisions on economic development, healthcare, education, land use, taxation, and local governance which are further reviewed at the block headquarters in the presence of the chief executive councillor and executive councillors.
 The government of Jammu and Kashmir looks after law and order, the judicial system, communications and the higher education in the region.
 The two autonomous district councils continue to exist following the formation of the union territory of Ladakh on 31 October 2019.

-Government of India announced the formation of 5 new districts, namely Zanskar, Drass, Sham, Nubra, and Changthang in Ladakh to ease administration and increase representation by the year 2028.
-With this move, the total number of districts in Ladakh will increase from two to seven.
+The union territory of Ladakh in India consists of seven districts.
+In August 2024, the Government of India announced the creation of five new districts—Zanskar, Drass, Sham, Nubra, and Changthang—with the stated objective of improving administrative efficiency and local representation.
+The five districts were officially notified in April 2026, increasing the total number of districts in Ladakh from two to seven.

+According to the revised administrative boundaries, the Muslim-majority districts of Kargil and Drass contain 80 and 19 revenue villages respectively, for a combined total of 99 villages.
+The Buddhist-majority districts of Sham (27 villages), Changthang (24), Nubra (30), Leh (44), and Zanskar (26) contain a combined total of 151 revenue villages.

+Following the reorganisation, five of Ladakh's seven districts are Buddhist-majority, while two are Muslim-majority.
+According to demographic estimates cited in media reports, the five Buddhist-majority districts account for approximately 39.65% of Ladakh's population, while the two Muslim-majority districts account for approximately 46.40%.

 Law enforcement and justice

-Ladakh is under the jurisdiction of the High Court of Jammu and Kashmir and Ladakh.
+Ladakh is under the jurisdiction of the High Court of Jammu & Kashmir and Ladakh.
 The union territory of Ladakh has its own police force headed by a director general of police.